towhans/ruby-mcp-client/README.md

 - Respond to `list_tools` requests with a JSON list of tools
 - Respond to `call_tool` requests by executing the specified tool
 - Return results (or errors) in JSON format
+- Optionally send JSON-RPC notifications for events like tool updates

+### JSON-RPC Notifications

+The client supports JSON-RPC notifications from the server:

+- Default notification handler for `notifications/tools/list_changed` to automatically clear the tool cache
+- Custom notification handling via the `on_notification` method
+- Callbacks receive the server instance, method name, and parameters
+- Multiple notification listeners can be registered

 ## Tool Schema